 I imagine saving PHP 70 for each bike commute to work day.

 This will probably get me my investment back after 200 bike to work days which I imagine will take ten months.

 After looking at all the bike shops in Pasong Tamo this bike was the best I could buy with my budget.

 I used it for a month, bike commuting got tired and stopped.

-I then tried again but it felt it was more trouble than it’s worth.
+I then tried bike commuting from Parañaque to Makati and back again but the process at the time felt like it was more trouble than it’s worth.

-Don’t get me wrong, I love using this bike but if you intend to use this bike to commute for 15km straight I wouldn’t recommend it.
+Don’t get me wrong, I love using this bike but if you intend to use this bike to commute for 15km a day straight I wouldn’t recommend it.

 This bike can take some abuse.
 I took it to Makati but because it was rush hour, I couldn’t find a bus that would give me a ride mostly because it’s full of people and I ended up riding it all the way to Parañaque then I got invited by a bike group to join them as we rode back to the Fort, Makati and the final stop is in Manila then back to Parañaque.

 I also took this bike from Parañaque to Makati then Mandaluyong to Marikina to Cainta.

 The bike holds up in long range rides 30km a day or so better than I expected.
 It’s true that small wheels require you to pedal more and the ride is slower if you compare it to my mountain bike but the ride is comfortable enough that I don’t notice.